GoddnessTimothy/Sorting_TestSuite/README.md

 Sorting testsuite is a small Python framework that allows you to test your sorting algorithms <br />

 ## Adding a new sort to the test suite.
-In this case, I am adding merge sort.
+In this case, I am adding merge sort. (refer to commit 48968d)
 Use the settings.ini file to define the test cases path. <br />

 [SORTING TEST CASES] <br />